How Microservices are Serving Up Smaller, Faster, and Tastier Ecommerce Morsels

 What does the future of ecommerce technology look like?

-So if you want to create an ecommerce experience that's as cutting edge and sophisticated as a deconstructed meal in a Melbourne cafe, consider microservices.
+So if you want to create an ecommerce experience that's as cutting edge and sophisticated as a deconstructed meal in a trendy cafe, consider microservices.